Greenland (film)

-Greenland is a 2020 American disaster thriller film directed by Ric Roman Waugh and written by Chris Sparling.
+Greenland is a 2020 American apocalyptic survival disaster thriller film directed by Ric Roman Waugh and written by Chris Sparling.
 The film stars Gerard Butler (who also produced), Morena Baccarin, Roger Dale Floyd, Scott Glenn, David Denman, and Hope Davis, and follows a family who must fight for survival as a planet-destroying comet races to Earth.

 Originally scheduled to be theatrically released in the United States, Greenland was delayed several times due to the COVID-19 pandemic.
-The film was released domestically by STXfilms, through video on demand on December 18, 2020, and then played on HBO Max and Amazon Prime.
-It was still released theatrically in other territories, beginning with Belgium on July 29, 2020.
-The film received generally positive reviews from critics and grossed $52.3 million worldwide with a production budget of $35 million.
-A sequel, Greenland: Migration, is in development, with Waugh, Butler, Baccarin and Floyd all returning.
+The film was released domestically by STXfilms, through video on demand on December 18, 2020, and then to streaming on HBO Max and Amazon Prime Video.
+It was also released theatrically in other territories, beginning with Belgium on July 29, 2020.
+The film received generally positive reviews.
+The film grossed $52.3 million worldwide with a production budget of $35 million.
+A sequel, Greenland 2: Migration, is set to release on January 9, 2026.

 Plot

-Structural engineer John Garrity lives in Atlanta, Georgia with his estranged wife, Allison, and their diabetic son, Nathan.
-He returns home to watch the near-earth passing of a recently-discovered interstellar comet named "Clarke", along with his family and neighbors.
+Structural engineer John Garrity lives in Atlanta, Georgia, with his estranged wife, Allison, and their diabetic son, Nathan.
+He is on the way home to watch the near-earth passing of a recently discovered interstellar comet nicknamed "Clarke", along with his family and neighbors.

-While at the grocery store, John receives an automated DHS message saying that he and his family have been selected for emergency sheltering.
-He then returns home just as a comet fragment is seen entering the atmosphere on live television.
+While at the supermarket, John receives an automated Department of Homeland Security (DHS) message announcing that he and his family have been selected for emergency sheltering.
+He returns home just as a comet fragment is seen entering the atmosphere on live television.
 Previously expected to land in the ocean near Bermuda, the fragment instead strikes Tampa, Florida, vaporizing the city along with most of the state.
-John then receives a call with instructions to head to Robins Air Force Base for an evacuation flight, as Clarke is on a direct collision course with Earth and the entire planet will be bombarded with hundreds of fragments over the next two days in a cataclysmic event, with one fragment large enough to cause an extinction-level event.
-John, Allison, and Nathan pack up and flee, unable to take anyone else with them as they would be denied boarding.
+John then receives a call with instructions to head to Robins Air Force Base for an evacuation flight, as Clarke is on a direct collision course to Earth and the impact will cause an extinction-level event in two days.
+John, Allison, and Nathan pack up and drive away.

-At Robins Air Force Base, Nathan's insulin is left behind in the car.
-As John goes to retrieve it, Allison is escorted off the base after Nathan's medical condition is discovered, disqualifying him.
+The way to the base is clogged by heavy traffic, so the Garritys abandon their car and continue on foot.
+Nathan's insulin is accidentally left behind in the car.
+As they reach the base, John realizes it is missing and goes back to retrieve it.
+Meanwhile, Nathan's medical condition is discovered, disqualifying him for sheltering, and Allison stays with him.
 John returns and boards a plane but quickly jumps off upon realizing Allison and Nathan were left behind.

-As John exits the base, a panicked mob breaks in, destroying several evacuation planes when gunfire ignites jet fuel.
-Returning to the car, John finds Allison's note saying she and Nathan are going to her father's home in Lexington, Kentucky.
-After getting medical supplies from a looted store, Allison and Nathan get a ride from a couple named Ralph and Judy Vento, only for Ralph to kidnap Nathan in order to use him and the wristbands to board a flight.
-Quickly, Allison tries to get help, but everyone is too busy and passes her and a now hopeless Allison starts crying.
+As John exits the base, a panicked mob breaks in, destroying several evacuation planes when gunfire ignites spilled jet fuel.
+Returning to their car, John finds Allison's note saying they are going to her father's home in Lexington, Kentucky.
+After getting medical supplies, Allison and Nathan hitch a ride from Ralph and Judy Vento, only for Ralph to kidnap Nathan in order to use him and the wristbands to board a flight.